FarronF/limerick-council-meetings/meetings/2020/10/22-Virtual Meeting of the Home and Social Development Strategic Policy Committee/Minutes - Meeting of the Home and Social Development SPC - 22nd September 2020.md

 waste collection service to the Council.
 Our Tenancy Sustainment team will be carrying out

 inspections throughout City and County.
-Outcomes can be reviewed as part of February SPC.--- Cllr.
+Outcomes can be reviewed as part of February SPC.
+---
+Cllr.
 Mike Donegan says that any support that can be given to Cllr.
 Hartigan in relation to the

 environmental issues, that he fully endorses them.